Dawid Jackiewicz

 Dawid Bohdan Jackiewicz (born 18 March 1973 in Wrocław) is a Polish politician, and the former Minister of State Treasury (2015–2016).

 In 1998, he graduated with a degree in political science from the University of Wrocław.

 He was elected to the Sejm, the Polish legislature, on 25 September 2005, receiving 12,362 votes in 3 Wrocław district, as a candidate on the Law and Justice party list.
 He was re-elected in 2007 and 2011.

 In 2007, Jackiewicz held office as the Secretary of State in the Ministry of the Treasury.
 He was a member of the European Parliament for the Lower Silesia Province and Opolian Silesia region for the Law and Justice Party.
 He was elected in 2014.

 He was Vice-Chair of the Delegation to the EU-Moldova Parliamentary Association Committee, a member of the Committee on Industry, Research and Energy (ITRE) and on the Committee on the Internal Market and Consumer Protection (IMCO).

 Dawid and Anna Jackiewicz have two sons.

+He declared his candidacy in the 2025 Polish presidential election, declaring the creation of the political party "Ambitious Poland" (Ambitna Polska).
+Despite delivering 148,804 signatures, his candidacy was rejected, as 66,168 of the signatures he delivered were invalid, bringing him under the required 100,000.
+He protested the rejection, demanding transparency and declaring cooperation with the National Electoral Commission and judiciary to review and accept his candidacy.